Styling Your Wardrobe Based on Ellie Jean Royden’s Body and Style, Style Roots System

 Traditionally, we have some common core styles that are categorised as: Boho, Preppy, Grunge, Punk, Casual, Street, Artsy, Sporty, Chic, Formal, Vintage, Classic, Old Money, Girly, Minimalist, Romantic, Retro and Tomboy.

-So the question is: does conceptulizing style in this roots system make it easier to create order out of chaos, with the infinite ways you can style your wardrobe?
+So the question is: does conceptualizing style in this Style Roots system make it easier to create order out of chaos, with the infinite ways you can style your wardrobe?

-In a way, the style roots can afford some flexibilty in your outfit choices, as your style is a combination of three different roots.
+In a way, the style roots can afford some flexibility in your outfit choices, as your style is a combination of three different roots.

 So how do fashion styles fit into the 8 Style Roots system?